 If we are going to be well as individuals and as a society, we need our healthcare professionals to be well.
 Even when you feel well-rested, nourished, and clear-minded, it is challenging to care for someone else.
 When they are stressed, depleted, exhausted, and resentful of the system that does not support their own wellbeing, clinicians are not equipped to listen and empathize with patients.

 Fortunately, teachable practices are proving to alleviate burnout, such as mindfulness training, narrative medicine, and meditation.
 A study by Krasner and Epstein published in the American Journal of Medicine affirmed that mindfulness training reduced burnout and increased empathy in primary care physicians.
 These interventions start at the local level, training individual physicians, but have the wide-reaching potential to effect a sea change in our nation’s healthcare culture.

 Previously, I have taught narrative medicine, mindfulness, and meditation to medical students, residents, and physicians at Columbia University College of Physicians and Surgeons, Rutgers University, New York University Medical Center, Lutheran Medical Center, and Cambridge Health Alliance.
 I developed abortion education curriculum for OBGYN's-in-training that was used at Columbia University College of Physicians and Surgeons.
-I created the narrative medicine curriculum for the Whole Health clinical education program for VA clinicians (Module 16 in the library), developed by the Veterans Health Administration's Office of Patient Centered Care and Cultural Transformation, Pacific Institute for Research and Evaluation, and University of Wisconsin-Madison Integrative Medicine.
+I created the narrative medicine curriculum for the Whole Health for Life clinical education program for VA clinicians (Module 16 in the library), developed by the Veterans Health Administration's Office of Patient Centered Care and Cultural Transformation, Pacific Institute for Research and Evaluation, and University of Wisconsin-Madison Integrative Medicine.
 I also helped facilitate two week-long intensives for the Leadership and Education Program for Students in Integrative Medicine, sponsored by the American Medical Student Association.